Faculty and Staff

 Director of Development

 Dawn graduated from Princeton University with a BA in International Politics and certificates in Gender Studies and Latin American studies.
 Prior to joining Codman Academy's development team, Dawn worked in foundation grant-making for The MENTOR Network and the Barbara Lee Family Foundation, focusing on youth and women in politics program areas.
-Dawn serves on the Board of Princeton University's Class of 1969 Community Service Fund and the Quebec Labrador Foundation and volunteers with the Big Sister Association.
-In her free time, Dawn enjoys running (and coaching track and cross country), cooking, and teaching Pilates.
+Dawn serves on the Board of Princeton University's Class of 1969 Community Service Fund and the Quebec-Labrador Foundation and volunteers with the Big Sister Association.
+In her free time, Dawn enjoys running (and coaching track!), cooking, and teaching Pilates.

 Humanities Higher Learning Institute Teacher